 FOLDING CLOTHES We need people who can sort, fold and put away clothing at times when the closet is not open for the public.
 Can you give 1-2 hours in the morning or afternoon, once a week, every other week, or once a month?
 All help is greatly appreciated!

 CLOTHING NEEDS We need Men’s clothing for the clothing closet, especially large size men’s clothing.
-You may bring your donations to the church on Sundays or call Ruth in the church office (615) 271-2600 if you’d like to bring a clothing donation Monday-Friday.
+You may bring your donations to the church on Sundays or call the church office (615) 271-2600 if you’d like to bring a clothing donation Monday-Friday.

 5 & 2 Weekly Meal